c00lplaza/FrogLang/README.md

 ## Overview

 **FrogLang** is a lighthearted, frog-themed programming language designed to make learning programming enjoyable and accessible.
-With a focus on fun and creativity, FrogLang combines the simplicity of Lua and the powerful features of Haxe, providing a unique environment for beginners and seasoned developers alike to explore programming concepts.
+With a focus on fun and creativity, FrogLang combines the simplicity of Lua and the powerful features of Haxe, providing a unique environment for beginners and seasoned developers alike to explore programming concepts.(This group project is licensed under the MIT License :D)

 ### Key Features